zxt18/blog/src/content/blog/investment-framework.md

 I will explore each of these elements within this article to develop a time-tested, retail-replicable investing framework that doesn't require you bueing glued to trading screens, constantly refreshing price feeds.

 ### Time Arbitrage and Bargain Hunting Is Your Edge
 Just like how the house in your favorite casino 🎰 has an edge over you, **the retail investor actually has an edge over instutional investors when it comes to the stock market**.
-The key is that you have compete on a **longer time frame**.
+The key is to compete at the right domain, which is to compete on a **longer time frame**.
 This powerful and often overlooked edge in investing is called **time arbitrage**.

 **Time arbitrage** simply means purchasing stocks that are sold based on a short-term outlook, with little change in the long-term prospects of the company.
 The edge for an investor with a long investing timeframe, simply comes from institutional investors consistently having short-term performance pressures, forcing them to hop around to the next 'hot' idea every 6-18 months.
 Fund managers have to benchmark their performance on an annually (somtimes quarterly) basis to attract client investment inflows, which is why they often aren't holding shares of companies that are still in the midst of finding their footing.